Total 8 days face to face combined with self-directed study

 Do you have more information about the pilot program?

-Head to the NETS Project information page at: www.futureenergyskills.com.au/nets-project/
+The pilot program was finalised in 2020.
+For more information, head to the NETS Project information page at: www.futureenergyskills.com.au/nets-project/

 Are fee subsidies available?